 - 2 tablespoons reduced sodium soy sauce or tamari, or to taste

 - 3 tablespoons rice vinegar or white wine vinegar

 - 2 teaspoons agave nectar or other liquid sweetener

 - 2 teaspoons sesame seeds

-Combine all the ingredients in a serving container and stir together.
-Cover and let the salad stand for at least 30 minutes to allow the flavors to combine, stirring a few times in the interim.
+Combine all the ingredients in a serving bowl and stir together.
+Cover and let the salad stand for at least 30 minutes to allow the flavors to combine, stirring every so often.

 Note: snow peas are slightly sweeter if you steam them ever so briefly (then rinse with cold water to stop the cooking process), but you can use them raw if you’d like this to be an entirely raw salad.

-Variation: I like to use the large white bok choy, as I find it crispier and prettier to use in salads, but if you have a couple of baby bok choys you’d like to use up, go for it!
+Variation: I like to use the large white bok choy, as I find it crispier and prettier to use in salads, but if you have a baby bok choy to two, go for it!